yuvalmGS/gigaspaces-wiki-jekyll/sbp/odbc-driver.markdown

 # Create a new user
 Create a new user "user" and password "password" and grant it all access privileges.
-See [GigaSpaces Management Center Security|XAP8:GigaSpaces Management Center (UI) Security] for instructions.
+See depanlinkGigaSpaces Management Center Securitytengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP8/GigaSpaces+Management+Center+(UI)+Securitybelakanglink for instructions.

 # Deploy a Secured Space
 - Click  the  "Deploy In-Memory Data Grid" button (top left, second button) in the UI.